ibm-cloud-docs/storage-scale/config-setup-symph-cluster.md

 Before you proceed with the configuration of {{site.data.keyword.scale_full_notm}} to utilize Active Directory and connecting RHEL systems to AD, ensure that the following network prerequisites are met:

-1.	**Network connectivity:** You need stable and reliable network connectivity between the Windows Server 2019 machine (where Active Directory and DNS will be installed) and the RHEL systems that will be joined to the domain.
+1.	**Network connectivity:** You need stable and reliable network connectivity between the Windows Server 2019 system (where Active Directory and DNS are installed) and the RHEL systems that are joined to the domain.
 Verify that there are no network communication issues or firewalls blocking essential ports.

 2.	**Domain controller reachability:** Confirm that the RHEL systems can reach the Active Directory domain controllers without any connectivity issues.
 Use tools like "ping" or "nslookup" to verify the ability to resolve the domain controller's hostname and IP address from the RHEL systems.

-3.	**Time synchronization:** Ensure that all systems that are participating in the Active Directory domain, including the Windows Server 2019 machine and RHEL systems, have their clocks synchronized with a reliable time source.
+3.	**Time synchronization:** Ensure that all systems that are participating in the Active Directory domain, including the Windows Server 2019 system and RHEL systems, have their clocks that are synchronized with a reliable time source.
 Time synchronization is critical for proper authentication and Kerberos ticket validation.

 4.	**Domain DNS configuration:** The Active Directory domain must have properly configured DNS settings.
-The domain controller's IP address should be set as the primary DNS server on all systems (including the Windows Server 2019 machine and RHEL systems) that will be part of the AD domain.
+The domain controller's IP address should be set as the primary DNS server on all systems (including the Windows Server 2019 system and RHEL systems) that are part of the AD domain.

 5.	**DNS resolution:** Verify that both forward and reverse DNS resolutions are functioning correctly.
-The domain controller's hostname should be resolvable from the Windows Server 2019 machine and RHEL systems, and the Windows Server 2019 machine's hostname should be resolvable from the RHEL systems.
+The domain controller's hostname should be resolvable from the Windows Server 2019 system and RHEL systems, and the Windows Server 2019 systems hostname should be resolvable from the RHEL systems.

 6.	**DNS domain name** Ensure that the DNS domain name of the Active Directory matches the domain name that is used during the configuration process.
 In this case, the domain name "POCDOMAIN.LOCAL" used for the Active Directory should be consistent throughout the configuration.

-7.	**Firewall rules:**  Review and update firewall rules to allow the necessary communication between the Windows Server 2019 machine, RHEL systems, and the domain controllers.
+7.	**Firewall rules:**  Review and update firewall rules to allow the necessary communication between the Windows Server 2019 system, RHEL systems, and the domain controllers.
 Key ports that are used for AD communication include TCP/UDP 53 (DNS), TCP/UDP 88 (Kerberos), TCP 135 (RPC), TCP/UDP 389 (LDAP), TCP/UDP 445 (SMB), and TCP/UDP 636 (LDAPS).

 8.	**Active Directory user account with administrative privileges:**  Ensure that an Active Directory user account with administrative privileges is available to be used during the configuration process.
-This account is used to promote the Windows Server 2019 machine as a domain controller and to join the RHEL systems to the AD domain.
+This account is used to promote the Windows Server 2019 system as a domain controller and to join the RHEL systems to the AD domain.

 ### Windows Server and Powershell
 {: #windows-server-powershell-prereq}

 For this procedure you need:
-* A Windows Server 2019 machine with administrative privileges.
+* A Windows Server 2019 system with administrative privileges.
 * Basic familiarity with PowerShell commands and Windows Server management.

 ## Step 1 -  Installing and Configuring Active Directory and DNS Server on Windows Server 2019 using PowerShell